 The subject property is in proximity to multiple amenities and services including the Lansdowne Country Market, the Lansdowne Community Building, Jerry Park, and Thousand Islands Elementary School.
-As per the findings of the Serviceability Report, existing municipal infrastructure has sufficient capacity to accommodate the proposed development.
+As per the findings of the Serviceability Report, existing municipal infrastructure has sufficient capacity to accommodate the initial phase of the proposed development.
+A holding symbol will be placed on the remaining portions of the development until sufficient servicing capacity can be demonstrated.
 Through the recommendations of the Traffic Impact Study the existing road network will have sufficient capacity to accommodate the increased traffic levels generated.
 Therefore, the site's location will support the needs of residents, where appropriate infrastructure is available.

-promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of active transportation and transit in areas where it exists or is to be developed; The proposed development will increase the net residential density on the site in an efficient and compact form, serviced by existing municipal infrastructure.
+d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of active transportation and transit in areas where it exists or is to be developed;

+The proposed development will increase the net residential density on the site in an efficient and compact form, serviced by existing municipal infrastructure.
 Active transportation will be improved in the area through the proposed new municipal streets and the inclusion of mid-block pedestrian connections to the parkland.
 The proposed development is within the settlement area and will be walkable to all existing amenities.